rida-kesserwan/OneKey/README.md

 # OneKey
 Freelance Project
-Entirely built using native HTML and CSS
+Entirely built using native HTML and CSS.

 Responsive design and animations imported from AOS library